codota/tabnine-nvim/README.md

 - `:TabnineChat` - to launch Tabnine chat
 - `:TabnineLoginWithAuthToken` - to log in using auth token (for headless environments, where no browser is available)

+### The following commands are available for Tabnine Chat users
+- `:TabnineFix` - to fix the function in scope
+- `:TabnineTest` - to generate tests for function in scope
+- `:TabnineExplain` - to explain the function in scope

 ## `<Tab>` and `nvim-cmp`

 `nvim-cmp` maps `<Tab>` to navigating through pop menu items (see [here](https://github.com/hrsh7th/nvim-cmp/blob/777450fd0ae289463a14481673e26246b5e38bf2/lua/cmp/config/mapping.lua#L86)) This conflicts with Tabnine `<Tab>` for inline completion.
 To get this sorted you can either: